KalebSchmidlkofer/ifunny-downloader/README.md

-Alright, I don't know why, but if you put in your linke to the downloader, and it has a question mark, unless you put it into between quotes like so
+Alright, I don't know why, but if you put in your link into the downloader, and it has a question mark, unless you put it into between quotes like so

 ```"https://ifunny.co/video/hky7qDsIA?s=cl"```